flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-guidance/vnav.md

 ### ALT/ALT*

 ## Managed Vertical Modes
+Managed modes guide the aircraft along the vertical profile according to the data the pilot inserts into the MCDU.
+Flight Management (in the Flight Management and Guidance Computer) computes the corresponding guidance targets.

-- Accounts for altitude constraints at waypoints
-- Accounts for speed constraints at waypoints (when in Managed Speed Mode)
+Managed modes accounts for altitude constraints at waypoints and also for speed constraints at waypoints when speed is in managed mode.
-- Energy and speed management
-- Descent Profile Computation

 ### SRS